USAID Youth Empower Activity in Jamaica

 Our Impact

-- 10–12 communities across the island will be supported with positive youth development resources to mitigate existing patterns of crime and violence.
+• 10–12 communities across the island would be supported with positive youth development resources to mitigate existing patterns of crime and violence.

-- 5,000 youth will engage in civic activities that promote their agency and leadership in local development and decision-making.
+• 5,000 youth would engage in civic activities that promoted their agency and leadership in local development and decision-making.

-- 4,000 youth and their households will see improved access to income-generating and livelihoods opportunities.
+• 4,000 youth and their households would see improved access to income-generating and livelihoods opportunities.

-- 12–15 Jamaican partner organizations will improve their operational and technical capacities to address youth workforce development and resiliency needs and gaps.
+• 12–15 Jamaican partner organizations would improve their operational and technical capacities to address youth workforce development and resiliency needs and gaps.